spree/spree/guides/content/developer/tutorials/security.markdown

 manual for that authentication engine.
 ***

-We have configure Devise to handle only what is needed to authenticate with a Spree site.
+We have configured Devise to handle only what is needed to authenticate with a Spree site.
 The following details cover the default configurations:

 * Passwords are stored in the database encrypted with the salt.
 * User authentication is done through the database query.
-* User registration is enabled and the users login is available immediately (no validation emails).
+* User registration is enabled and the user's login is available immediately (no validation emails).
 * There is a remember me and password recovery tool built in and enabled through Devise.